DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Mid-Layers

-Mid-layers provide crucial insulation between your base layer and outer shell.
-These pieces trap body heat and keep you warm when temperatures dip on deck, onshore, or during glacier excursions.
+Mid-layers provide essential insulation between your base layer and outer shell.
+They trap body heat and keep you warm during chilly days on deck, excursions, or evenings onshore.

-Pack 2–3 mid-layers that are comfortable enough to wear indoors but insulating enough for the outdoors.
+Pack 2–3 mid-layer options that are comfortable indoors but warm enough for outdoor use, such as:

 Lands’ End Wanderweight Packable Down Coat | Sizes XS-3X